zsoltk/RxAndroidLibs/README.md

 * [RxFileWatcher](https://github.com/helmbold/rxfilewatcher) - Convenient file watcher with an RxJava interface, based on JDK WatchService
 * [RxPalette](https://github.com/hzsweers/RxPalette) - RxJava bindings for the Palette library on Android
 * [RxPermissions](https://github.com/tbruyelle/RxPermissions) - Android M runtime permissions powered by RxJava
+* [RxTuples](https://github.com/pakoito/RxTuples) - RxTuples is a library to smooth RxJava usage by adding simple Tuple creation functions

 ##### Contributions welcome
 If you know a project that's not listed here, submit a pull request and help to expand the list.